fission/fission/README.md

 loaded.
 This pool is what makes Fission fast: cold-start latencies are typically about 100msec.

-## Kubernetes is the right place for Serverless
+## Kubernetes is the right place for Serverless :tada:

 We're built on Kubernetes because we think any non-trivial app will use a combination of serverless functions and more conventional